Building a cash reserve is vital for the financial security of your business – but many small firms have no reserves at all.

 New research from Simply Business and YouGov has found that the majority of businesses have cash reserves to last them just two weeks, while one in five have no savings whatsoever.
 The findings raise major concerns about small businesses’ ability to weather unexpected disasters that could force them to stop trading.

 Your business needs a cash reserve if it is to remain stable.
-However, as our research shows, far too many businesses have no ‘slush fund’.
+However, as our research shows, far too many businesses don't have any savings.
 So how do you go about building a cash reserve?

 Often, cashflow problems can arise not because you are not securing sales, but because you are not getting paid on time.
 By making sure that your invoices are settled in a timely manner you can better manage your cashflow while allowing yourself to set aside cash at more opportune times.
-Read more about preventing late payment, and about the potential for seeking compensation for overdue invoices.
+Read more about writing a late payment letter, preventing late payment, and about the potential for seeking compensation for overdue invoices.

 This might seem more challenging, but one of the most important ways in which you can save some cash is by reducing the amount that you spend.
 There is a range of ways in which you can do this, but you might begin by trying to renegotiate your contracts with your suppliers.
 These businesses will recognise that times are tough for many of their clients, and they are likely to be willing to offer better rates or terms in order to keep your custom.
 Budgeting is another key skill if you want to build a cash reserve.
 By setting out every absolutely necessary expense, you can identify how much cash you have left over, cut unnecessary spending, and more efficiently plan for future outlay.